 ……………………………………………………………………………….

-WHAT LED TO YOUR DECISION TO PRESENT AN ELTON JOHN TRIBUTE SHOW?
+WHAT LED TO YOUR DECISION TO OFTEN APPEAR ON STAGE AS ELTON JOHN AND TO PRESENT YOUR OWN ELTON JOHN TRIBUTE SHOW?

 WHAT ARE SOME OTHER SHOWS WE HAVE SEEN YOU IN AT THE RHUMBELOW THEATRES, AND WHICH WAS A FAVOURITE?